© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two saucer barrows 775m south east of Rodmead Farm is a scheduled monument protected by Historic England under reference 1017697.
 View the official record →

-Two saucer barrows 775m south east of Rodmead Farm is a Neolithic or Bronze Age funerary monument located in Wiltshire.
+Two saucer barrows 775m south east of Rodmead Farm is a Neolithic or Bronze Age burial monument located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017697.

 Two saucer barrows 775m south east of Rodmead Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017697.